Jan Lohman: Playing career

 Lohman started his career at Sporting Lokeren in Belgium, and was subsequently loaned to Dutch sides Vlaardingen and NEC Nijmegen.
-In September 1981, Lohmann transferred to English Second Division team Watford, for a fee of £35,000.
+In September 1981, Lohmann transferred to English Second Division team Watford, for a fee of £35,000, after a trial at the club.
 In doing so he became the first player to join from outside the Home Nations in the club's 100 year history.
 Lohman scored in his first Football League game, and Watford were promoted at the end of 1981–82, reaching the First Division for the very first time.
 Injury restricted Lohman's appearances over the next four years, and by 1986 he had played 81 times for Watford in all competitions, scoring 10 goals.

 Lohman was released by Watford at the end of the 1985–86 season, joining Belgian club Germinal Ekeren on a free transfer, before finishing his career with SVV Schiedam and Cappellen FC.
 He is now retired from football, and works as a barman in Roosendaal in the Netherlands.
+He suffered a heart attack in November 2010 but survived.